By four weeks of age, kittens have their incisors, the 12 small teeth in the front of the mouth. At six weeks, all 26 deciduous teeth are in.

 Cats and Dangerous Greenery

 A cat who nibbles household plants may suffer from oral problems not related to a periodontal health condition.
 Diffenbachia, or “dumb cane,” can cause severe irritation and ulceration to a cat’s mouth.
 The cat may salivate and have trouble swallowing.
 Prompt veterinary attention is needed.
-Click here to learn about the plants that should be kept away from your furry companion.
 For a more complete list of plants that are dangerous to cats, consult your veterinarian.